METHODOLOGY

 It fails badly for product discovery.
 The fatal assumption is that you can specify the right product up front, before any user has touched it.
 You almost never can.
 By the time the build phase ends, the requirements gathered months earlier are partly wrong, and Waterfall has no cheap way to find out until the testing phase, when changing anything is expensive.
 You get a product that matches the spec and misses the need.

 The honest distinction from Agile: Waterfall front-loads all the decisions and bets that they are right.
-Agile spreads decisions across the work and bets that early feedback will catch the wrong ones.
-For anything where you do not yet know exactly what to build, that bet favours Agile.
+Agile (whether run as Scrum or a lighter flow) spreads decisions across the work and bets that early feedback will catch the wrong ones.
+Either way, both are just sequencing choices over the same underlying SDLC stages.
+For anything where you do not yet know exactly what to build, the bet favours Agile.
 For anything where the answer is genuinely known and fixed, Waterfall’s predictability is a feature, not a flaw.

 // FAQ